 Embracing diversity and celebrating creativity strengthens our school system and enriches all of us.

-Diversity and Inclusive Education
+Equity and Inclusive Education

 The Greater Essex County District School Board (GECDSB) embraces the rich diversity of its students, staff, and communities and commits itself to equitable access, treatment, and outcomes for all.